Blogging Terms: 150+ Must-Know Concepts for Every Blogger

 G

-44. Gravatar – An image that follows you from site to site appearing beside your name when you do things like comment or post on a blog.
+• Gravatar: An image that follows you from site to site, appearing beside your name when you comment.

-45. Guest Post – Writing and publishing an article on someone else’s blog.
+• Guest Post: Writing and publishing an article on someone else’s blog.

 H

-47. Host – The company that provides the space on their servers to store your blog.
+• Host: The company that provides server space to store your blog.

 I

-50. Inbound Marketing – Inbound marketing is about bringing potential customers to you instead of you going to them and fighting for their attention.
+• Inbound Marketing: Bringing potential customers to you instead of chasing them for attention.

-51. Internal Link – An internal link connects one page of a website to a different page on the same website.
+• Internal Link: A link connecting one page of a website to a different page on the same website.

-52. Influencer – A person who has an above-average impact in a specific niche.
+• Influencer: A person with above-average impact in a specific niche.

 K